About Subsidence Advisory NSW

 - Claims for subsidence damage caused by active mining are compensated by the mine operator responsible.

-- All compensation claims are lodged with SANSW through the claims portal.
-Claimants will be able to return to the portal at any time to track the status of their claim in real-time, access all information relating to their claim in one location, and contact SANSW.
+- All compensation claims are lodged with Subsidence Advisory through the claims portal.
+Claimants will be able to return to the portal at any time to track the status of their claim in real-time, access all information relating to their claim in one location, and contact Subsidence Advisory.

 - Claimants are assigned a dedicated case advisor to manage the claim from start to finish and provide support to property owners.

-- An independent assessor is engaged by SANSW to carry out a comprehensive assessment of the claim.
+- An independent assessor is engaged by Subsidence Advisory to carry out a comprehensive assessment of the claim.
 Mine operators are required to compensate property owners according to the claim's assessment.

 - Mine operators are required to comply with guidelines to ensure that claimants are treated fairly and claims are processed within strict timeframes.